60+ Traditional Greek Foods to Try (IMMEDIATELY)

 Another good side dish whether you’re having a huge Greek dinner spread, or just want to try something new.

-But with that aside, even though I’m not a huge green bean lover, I would definitely give this recipe, which includes ingredients like potatoes, herbs, and olive oil, a try!
+And even though I’m not a huge green bean lover, I would definitely try this recipe, which includes ingredients like potatoes, herbs, and olive oil, a try!

 5. Avgolemono